AlexyPulivelil/AlexyPulivelil.github.io/README.md

 [Alexy P Thomas](https://AlexyPulivelil.github.io/)

 Hey all,
-This is my personal blog and I'm working on it to improve so as to make it as my protfolio.
+This is my personal blog and I'm working on it to improve so as to make it as my portfolio.